 In case you missed it, Facebook announced on April 29, 2019, that its network is undergoing the most extensive update and redesign in its 15-year history!
-While the desktop launch may take a few months, the mobile app is launching immediately, with major changes.
+While the desktop launch may take a few months, the mobile app and Facebook Stories updates are launching immediately, with major changes.

 The redesign was unveiled at F8, Facebook’s annual developer conference.
 Read below for the down low on a few of the most noticeable changes:

 - Facebook will be removing the classic blue menu bar, replacing it with a cleaner, white design that more closely resembles Messenger and Instagram